John-bju/SIL-translation-test/README.md

 #
 ### Crowdin Sync
-Crowdin developed a github integration allowing Github Workflows to send and receive files with Crowdin projects.
-This integration is used to sync this github repo and a Crowdin project allowing translations to be created and downloaded into a separate branch named "translations".
+Crowdin is business that provides translation software for its users.
+Crowdin has also created a github workflow intergration that allows github workflows to send and receive files from Crowdin projects.
+This integration is used to sync this github repo and its specified Crowdin project allows translations to be created and downloaded into a separate branch named "translations".
 This process is automated by the workflow and requires no user input to run.

 ###### Tokens
+In order to set up the github integration the user must enter the correct tokens into the github project.
+Tokens are a unique series of numbers that allows the github project and the Crowdin project to identify themselves and intergrate properly.
+The steps to find and enter all tokens are listed below.

-In order to set up the github integration there are three tokens that need to be entered into the github secrets tab in the settings of the repo.
+are three tokens that need to be entered into the github secrets tab in the settings of the repo.

 `CROWDIN_PERSONAL_TOKEN:` This can be created by clicking on the user's profile picture and selecting "settings".